joungh93/Libraries_jlee/README.md

 # USER
-Python scripts that I have made and collected for Anaconda 2
+Python scripts that I have written or collected for Anaconda 2 version